or

 Short Shelf Life

-Lawar is a dish best consumed fresh, typically not lasting more than a day.
+Lawar tastes best when you eat it fresh, as it usually does not last more than a day.
 After a day, it tends to sour and becomes unfit for consumption.
 This, lawar is usually eaten the same day it’s prepared.
 To extend its shelf life, people can wrap lawar in banana leaves and steam it until it turns brown.
 However, to keep it fresh, regular steaming is necessary.
 Alternatively, storing it in a refrigerator can also help.

 Incorporation of Animal Blood